LylaLiu/FinalCapstone/README.md

 ## Installation
 To use the Movie Similarity project, follow these steps:

-1.Clone the repository: git clone https://github.com/LylaLiu/movie_similarity.git
+1.Clone the repository: git clone https://github.com/LylaLiu/movie_similarity.git.
-2.Navigate to the project directory: cd movie-similarity 3.Install the required dependencies: pip install spacy 4.Download the English language model: python -m spacy download en_core_web_md 5.Update the file_path variable with the correct path to the movies.txt file on your system.
+2.Navigate to the project directory: cd movie-similarity.
+3.Install the required dependencies: pip install spacy.
+4.Download the English language model: python -m spacy download en_core_web_md.
+5.Update the file_path variable with the correct path to the movies.txt file on your system.
 6.Save the file.